krolokis-0xdf3/texts/About_FAQ r_EuropeanSocialists.md

----
-title: 'About/FAQ r/EuropeanSocialists'
----

 # About/FAQ r/EuropeanSocialists

-[TOC]

 ## About
-Our general line is the interests of the whole working people.
+Our general line is the interests of the whole working people.<br>
-We advocate revolution.
+We advocate revolution.<br>
-We advocate socialism.
+We advocate socialism.<br>
 We advocate the dictatorship of the proletariat.

 ### Caution / Preamble